 #' @examples

 This text is the documentation’s skeleton.
-Each line starts with the special characters #', which indicate we’re working with Roxygen.
-We can now edit the text to create our documentation.
+Each line starts with the special characters #', which indicate that you’re working with Roxygen.
+Now you can edit the text to create your documentation.
 Begin by replacing Title with a sentence that describes the function:

 #' Access race and ethnicity data from the American Community Survey

 Next, turn your attention to the lines beginning with @param.
-Roxygen automatically creates one of these lines for each of our function’s arguments, but it’s up to us to fill them in with a description.
+Roxygen automatically creates one of these lines for each function argument, but it’s up to you to fill them in with a description.
 Begin by describing what the clean_variable_names argument does.
 Next, specify that the ... will pass additional arguments to the tidycensus::get_acs() function:

 #' @param clean_variable_names Should variable names be cleaned (i.e. snake case)